gradle/develocity-export-api-samples/samples/java/README.md

 # Export API Java Example

-This Java example, aggregates and counts builds from the last 24 hours by username.
+This Java example aggregates and counts builds from the last 24 hours by username.

 ## Minimum Gradle Enterprise version